 It is recommended that you start your baby on puree once they are 4 to 6 months old and continue until they reach 8 to 12 months.
 Keep this in mind if you are making large batches and freezing the homemade baby food for later.

 Why Trust The Spruce Eats?

-Sharon Lehman is a Registered Dietitian Nutritionist, a new mom (established 2020), and the author of this roundup.
-She owns a Vitamix blender, which she uses daily to blend smoothies and fruit popsicles, mash sweet potatoes, puree bolognese, grind oats, and more for her hungry and growing baby boy.
+Sharon Lehman is a registered dietitian nutritionist, a new mom (established 2020), and the author of this roundup.
+She owns a Vitamix blender, which she uses daily to blend smoothies and fruit ice pops, mash sweet potatoes, puree Bolognese, grind oats, and more for her hungry and growing baby boy.
 She happily makes space for any gadget that makes cooking faster and easier and specializes in small kitchen appliance testing and reviews for The Spruce Eats.